jg-rp/python-liquid2/docs/tag_reference.md

 {% cycle [ <string or identifier>: ] <expression> [, <expression> ... ] %}
 ```

-Render the next item in an iterator, initializing the and rendering the first value if it does not yet exist.
+Render the next item in an iterator, initializing it and rendering the first value if it does not yet exist.
 When the items are exhausted, the iterator starts again from the beginning.

 ```liquid2
 {% cycle 'odd', 'even' %}